TBD54566975/developer.tbd.website/site/docs/ssi/presentation-requests.md

 ### Get a Presentation Request

-To get a specific Presentation Request, submit a `GET` request to `v1/presentations/requests/{id}` and pass in the `id` of the Presentation Request:
+Alice would like to review the details before sharing her credentials.
+Her wallet sends a `GET` request to `v1/presentations/requests/{id}`, using the `id` received, to retrieve the specific Presentation Request.

 ```bash
 curl -X GET localhost:8080/v1/presentations/requests/24ae411e-e3ca-4217-b055-5fb306b2bb5c